kantale/OpenBio.eu/docs/docs/index.md

    But why is that?
 Semantically and in the context of a Workflow Management System, Tools and Data do not actually have any differences!
 Tools have dependencies but data are useless without the presence of other data.
 We need commands to download, configure, compile and install tools but data need to be downloaded and most of the times they also need to be decompressed, pre-processed and installed.
 Also it is very common tools and data to co-exist in a dependency tree of other tools and data.

 ## Outlook of OpenBio.eu
 First of all OpenBio.eu is a [Single-page application](https://en.wikipedia.org/wiki/Single-page_application).
 You might have already noticed this.
 Interacting with openbio.eu does not change the links shown in your browser.
-So techically there isn't any "front page".
+So technically there isn't any "front page".
 When entering OpenBio.eu what you see is:

 ![img](screenshots/screen_1.png)